versioneer-tech/provider-datalab/docs/how-to-guides/security.md

 - vcluster **mirrors host cluster policies**: it does not itself prevent privileged workloads (`hostPath`, `hostNetwork`, `privileged: true`) unless these are already disallowed at cluster level.

 **Takeaway:** treat vcluster namespaces the same as direct tenant namespaces.
 Enable **Pod Security Admission** (`baseline` or `restricted`) and rely on NetworkPolicies for communication boundaries.

 ---

+## DNS Architecture in Workshop Environments

+For workshop-style environments that spin up many short-lived vclusters, starting a full DNS service inside every vcluster would slow down startup and waste resources.
+Instead, a **shared DNS service in the host cluster** handles name resolution for all vclusters.

+When a vcluster is created, a small **CoreDNS Service and Deployment** is automatically deployed in the host cluster (for example `kube-dns-x-kube-system-x-my-vcluster`).
+Pods inside the vcluster still use normal Kubernetes DNS names like `kube-dns.kube-system.svc.cluster.local`, but those lookups are transparently routed to the host-level DNS service.
+That host DNS server then talks to the vcluster’s API to resolve internal service names.

+**Advantages:**
+- Fast startup — no DNS bootstrap delay per vcluster
+- Lower resource use — one lightweight host DNS handles many environments
+- Simpler networking — all workloads share the same cluster network
+- Central visibility — DNS logging and policies stay managed in one place

+From the user’s point of view, everything behaves as expected: pods inside each workshop can resolve service names normally, without needing to know that DNS is handled outside their vcluster.
+However, some cloud environments differ in how their CNI plugins route service traffic, which can affect how the host DNS reaches the vcluster API.
+In such cases, minor adjustments to NetworkPolicies or CoreDNS endpoints may be required to restore internal name resolution.

+---